Race and health in the United States: Background

 Measures of the relationship between race and medicine are imperfect and inconsistent.
 The 2000 U.S. Census definition is inconsistently applied across the range of studies that address race as a medical factor, making it more difficult to assess racial categorization in medicine.
 Additionally, the socially constructed nature of race makes it so that the different health outcomes experienced by different racial groups can be connected to social factors rather than inherent biological ones.
 A 2023 scoping review of the literature found that in studies conducted in multiracial or multiethnic populations, the inclusion of race or ethnicity variables lacked thoughtful conceptualization and informative analysis regarding race or ethnicity as indicators of exposure to racialized social disadvantage.
 This highlights the need for the more thoughtful and theoretically sound rationale for the inclusion of race or ethnicity variables in health research, aligning with the understanding of race as a social construct and acknowledging its role as a marker of exposure to racialized social disadvantage.
+Recent consensus reports have also alerted against using race as a fixed biological marker in clinical systems (e.g., kidney function "race corrections"), instead suggesting that researchers specify the true social or environmental exposure they want to measure.
+Public health agencies have stated that breaking down date by specific origin (e.g., separating Native Hawaiian from other Pacific Islanders, or Mexican origin from other Hispanic subgroups) can show hidden disparities that general Census categories tend to miss.

 There are significant disparities in health outcomes between the five racial groups recognized by the U.S. Census.
 These health disparities are in part caused by different levels of income across the five groups recognized by the U.S. Census.
 Although the level of income plays a key role in health disparities outcomes, other factors tie into this as well, such as bias and racism which cause notable differences in access to healthcare and the quality of healthcare received by those of minority groups.